Self-knowledge (psychology): The contrast effect

-Significant others and self-evaluations
+Significant Others and Self-Evaluations

-Imagining how one appears to others has an effect on how one thinks about oneself.
+Imagining how one sees others influences how one thinks about oneself, so analyzing oneself from another's perspective creates a new image of oneself.

 Recent events

-Recent events can cue particular views of the self, either as a direct result of failure, or via mood.

-The extent of the effect depends on personal variables.
+Recent events can cue particular views of the self, either as a direct result of failure, or via mood.The extent of the effect depends on personal variables.
 For example people with high self-esteem do not show this effect, and sometimes do the opposite.

 Memory for prior events influence how people think about themselves.

 Fazio et al. found that selective memory for prior events can temporarily activate self-representations which, once activated, guide our behavior.